jonatasbaldin/jonatasbaldin.github.io/_posts/2019-10-16-dijkstra-algorithm-golang.md

 I won't go in much detail explaining the theory behind it, other resources do a better job I'd be capable of.
 Start with this [quick video](https://www.youtube.com/watch?v=_lHSawdgXpI), take a look at [Brilliant's](https://brilliant.org/wiki/dijkstras-short-path-finder/) article and, of course, read the already mentioned book if you can.

+It probably can be improved, as everything can.
+I think this is a nice balance between "working" and "readable".
+If you have any nice tips to contribute, please leave it in the comments ✨

 Well, here it is, the Dijkstra Algorithm in Go:

 ```go